-“It was inspiring to see a family suffering from unimaginable grief work so hard to prevent the same thing from happening to another family,” said Fred.
+“It was inspiring to see a family suffering from unimaginable grief work so hard to prevent the same thing from happening to another family,” said Eric.
 “Helping people like this is what makes my job so satisfying.”

 Bicycle accident death cases in Minnesota are governed by Minnesota Statutes, sec.
 573.02, which provides families the right to sue if someone wrongfully kills someone.